-In April 2022, the Company entered into a sublease agreement with certain local San Diego companies to sublease a portion of the Company's 4,811 square foot expansion.
-The term of the sublease is six months to twelve months with fixed base rental income ranging from \$2,250 to \$14,500 per month.
+In April 2022, the Company entered into a sublease agreement with certain local San Diego companies to sublease the Company's portion of the 4,811 square foot expansion.
+The term of the sublease is six months to twelve months with fixed base rental income of \$2,250 per month.
 The sublease has no option for renewal or extension at the end of the sublease term.